-Aesthetic cultivation is a basic goal and pursuit of our cultural clusters.
+Aesthetic cultivation is a basic goal and pursuit of our cultural courses.

-The adolescents’ contact with the world of Art and Politics, through their work with Theater, Music (Choir Art) and Art, creates tomorrow’s citizens who can create and enjoy an artistic event.
+The adolescents’ contact with the world of Art and Politics, through their work in Theater, Music (Choir) and Art, creates tomorrow’s citizens.
+People who can create and enjoy an artistic event.
 Citizens with high aesthetic criteria, socially active and mentally resilient.

-Dealing with the arts makes adolescents more creative, while enhancing their ability to recognize the nice and beneficial ability that will accompany them throughout their lives.
+Arts make adolescents more creative, while enhancing their ability to recognize beauty and utility, an ability that will accompany them throughout their lives.

-The art of drama cultivates adolescents a positive attitude and perception of life, and it is also a rich experience for their self-determination and their creative role in the world.
+The art of drama cultivates a positive attitude and perception of life, and provides a rich experience for their self-determination and their creative role in the world.

-Our school has four children’s choirs formed by students of the 1st and 2nd Primary School, C and D, E and F, as well as the High School – Lyceum, which are an integral part of the events taking place every year school activities.
+Our school has four children’s choirs formed by students of the 1st and 2nd grades of Primary School, C and D, E and F, as well as the one by High School – Lyceum students.
+All choirs are an integral part of the events and school activities taking place every year.

-It is also worth noting that children’s involvement with the basic aspects of Music Art, as it takes place within our school, is driving many of them into the choice of a specialized musical and vocal learning.
+It is also worth noting that children’s involvement with the basic aspects of Music Art, as it takes place within our school, is driving many of them to the choice of a specialized musical and vocal training.

-Understanding the immeasurable offer of art for man and the positive that she can bring to the child, the Bougas Schools operates a group of visual artists in the course of Aesthetic Education.
-The pupil’s participation in this group aims to bring him into contact with basic artistic concepts and ideas, to create, to appreciate and to be able to evaluate the aesthetic effect of a project, but mainly to his / her psychology and spirit.
-The child has the ability to paint, construct, design, work on a python, create with plastenins, make models, perceive “dimensions” in the universe, make three-dimensional constructions and much more… In this context, imagination, critical ability, and enriches his knowledge while having a beneficial effect on his psyche and sociability.
-Besides, as Chapman (1998) states, “the role of teach- ing art in a child is multi-dimensional.
-A teacher who brings the child into contact with art, in addition to many others, achieves a) the personal fulfillment, b) the appreciation of the artistic heritage of his place and of the whole world, c) the consciousness of his social role … “
+Understanding the positive effects of art for man, Bougas Schools operate a group of visual arts in the course of Aesthetic Education.
+The pupils participation in this group aims to bring them in contact with basic artistic concepts and ideas, help children create, appreciate and evaluate the aesthetic effect of a project, while it has a clear effect on children’s psychology and mentality.
+The child is given the chance to paint, construct, design, work with clay, create with plasticine, make models, perceive “dimensions” in the universe, make three-dimensional constructions and much more… In this context, children cultivate their imagination, their critical ability, and enrich their knowledge while having a beneficial effect on his mental and social ability.
+Besides, as Chapman (1998) states, “the role of teach- ing art to a child is multi-dimensional.
+A teacher who brings the child into contact with art, in addition to many others, achieves a) the personal fulfillment, b) the appreciation of the artistic heritage of his place and of the whole world, c) realization of his social role … “